Mel Ott: Regular season

-Ott was noted for reaching base via the base on balls (BB), or walk.
-He drew five walks in a game three times.
+Ott was noted for reaching base via the walk.
+He drew five walks in a game four times, which remains a major league record.
 He set the National League record for most walks in a doubleheader, with six, on October 5, 1929, and did it again on April 30, 1944.
 He tied an MLB record by drawing a walk in seven consecutive plate appearances (June 16–18, 1943).
 He also led the NL in walks six times: in 1929, 1931–1933, 1937, and 1942.

 He twice scored six runs in a game, on August 4, 1934, and on April 30, 1944.
+He is the only player with multiple 6-run games in MLB history.
 He is the youngest major leaguer to ever hit for the cycle.
 Ott was the first NL player to post eight consecutive 100-RBI seasons, and only Willie Mays, Sammy Sosa, Chipper Jones, and Albert Pujols have since joined him.

 He used a batting style that was then considered unorthodox, lifting his forward (right) foot prior to impact.
 When McGraw first saw Ott's style, he called it "the most natural swing I've seen in years.
 Alvin Dark said that Ott "lifted his lead foot right off the ground like he was getting ready to kick at a dog".
 This style helped him hit for power.
 More recent players who used a similar style include Harold Baines and Kirby Puckett, as well as the Japanese home run king, Sadaharu Oh.